pYrus2k/nanoleaf-essentials-hass/README.md

   -d '{"on":{"value":true}}'
 ```

+### Known Issues & Solutions

+#### JSON Parsing Errors
+The integration handles cases where Nanoleaf devices return HTML responses instead of pure JSON.
+This commonly occurs when:
+- Device is not in API pairing mode
+- Network connectivity issues
+- Device firmware differences

+**Solution**: The integration automatically extracts JSON from HTML responses using the same approach as the original MicroPython implementation.

+#### Import Errors in Older HA Versions
+If you see `ImportError: cannot import name 'color_rgb_to_hsv'`, this is due to changes in Home Assistant's color utility functions.

+**Solution**: The integration includes its own RGB↔HSV conversion functions for compatibility across all Home Assistant versions.

 ## 📊 Supported Devices

 This integration has been tested with:
 - ✅ Nanoleaf Essentials Lightstrip HD (NL72K1) via IP Connectivity (WLAN)
+- ✅ Nanoleaf Essentials A19 Bulb
+- ✅ Nanoleaf Essentials Lightstrip

 *Other Essentials devices should also work.*